Ceremonial welcome for Charles and Camilla in Samoa

 The last few words in Samoan loosely translate as “Looking forward to meeting the Samoan people”.

-When the jet arrived at Faleolo International Airport, a guard of honour formed by the Samoa Police Service was waiting to be inspected.

-Samoa’s Prime Minister, Afioga Fiame Naomi Mata’afa, and a long line of dignitaries were waiting to welcome the King and Queen, including Foreign Secretary David Lammy.
+Samoa’s prime minister Afioga Fiame Naomi Mata’afa and a long line of dignitaries were waiting to welcome the King and Queen, including the Foreign Secretary David Lammy, when their plane arrived at Faleolo International Airport.

+Charles stood on a dais for the national anthem to be played and then inspected two ranks of a guard of honour formed by the Samoa Police Service.

-Like many Pacific Islands, Samoa has no armed forces and Charles inspected the policemen and women before the national anthem was played and the King acknowledged the royal salute of the officers.
+Like many Pacific Islands Samoa has no armed forces and Charles cast his eye over the officers before going inside the terminal building for a private meeting with the Samoan prime minister.

+World leaders will elect the new Commonwealth secretary-general during their meeting and all three candidates vying for the job have called for reparations to countries that were affected by slavery and colonialism.

+Ahead of the summit the prime minister’s official spokesman insisted Sir Keir would not be discussing reparations at Chogm this week.